PandePraditya/PandePraditya/README.md

 I'm a passionate Web Developer with a knack for creating dynamic and responsive web applications.
 I enjoy learning new technologies and constantly improving my skills.

 - 💻 I'm currently in the process of learning Back End Development and Cloud Computing.
+- 🧪 I also practice Quality Assurance (QA) — managing bug reports and test cases using Notion.
 - 🎮 I sometimes play games on my free time.

 ## 🛠 Tech Stack